 Different approaches for planned change in organizations from long-range viewpoint.
 Structural, technological, and behavioral changes; models of change; methods of intervention; behavior of the change agent; measurement of change.
-Innovation processes, theories of technological innovations, creativity, and organizational change are explored in terms of their implications for managerial action.
+Innovation processes, theories of creativity, technological innovations, and organizational change are explored in terms of their implications for managerial action.